 In South Africa, conservationists offer fake leopard hides

 In this Jan.
-15, 2016 file photo a man and his son, members of the Shembe Church, dressed in tribal leopard skins at the end of a pilgrimage on the holy Nlangakazi Mountain north of Durban, South Africa.
+15, 2016 file photo members of the Shembe Church dressed in tribal leopard skins sing the praise of their prophet on the holy Nlangakazi Mountain north of Durban, South Africa in an annual pilgrimage.
 In a gathering this weekend many worshippers will wear leopard skins, seen as symbols of status and power.

 Discussions